 To advance this objective CppCon features a Scientific Computing Track.
 This track is intended to support the increasing number of CppCon talks that touch on important (but highly specialized) emerging topic in C++ for scientific and high performance computing.

-Please contact the Scientific Computing Track Chair, Damien Lebrun-Grandie, if you have any questions or suggestions.
+Please contact the Scientific Computing Track Chairs, Damien Lebrun-Grandie and Matthias Kretz, if you have any questions or suggestions.